 - Did your customer post about your product or service?
 Do more than just like their posts.
-Repost or retweet them with your own message of gratitude.
+Repost, retweet or @ mention them with your own message of gratitude.

 - Did they leave you a good review or a nice comment on one of your posts?
 Reply with a sincere comment thanking them.